wisemen-digital/web-onboarding-codelab/index.md

 Lastly, your team will be able to understand your code better and don't have to make assumptions about the code.

-You can read more about it here: [Types & Interfaces](https://thefrontendbible.com/types)
+Consult the front-end bible to find out more about types and interfaces.
+[For example](https://thefrontendbible.com/components/props#typescript-constructor)

 ## PROJECT: Overview

-Now that we have a basic understanding of the project structure and the different kinds of elements that a frontend should contain, let's get started with building the acutal application.
+Now that we have a basic understanding of the project structure and the different kinds of elements that a frontend should contain, let's get started with building the actual application.

 Before we can create, update and delete todo's, we need to be able to login to the application.
 There are several components that we need to create before we can start with the authentication flow.